 Claims not filed within this time frame may be barred, preventing the victim from pursuing compensation.

-However, each case is unique, and certain exceptions may apply.
-It is essential to consult with a legal representative as soon as possible to determine if you can still file a claim, even if three years have passed.
+However, every case has its own circumstances, and certain exceptions may apply.
+It is essential to consult with a legal team serving Charleston as soon as possible to determine if you can still file a claim, even if three years have passed.

 This timely consultation can help you understand your rights and any potential exceptions to the statute of limitations.